ktrnthsnr/pizza-hunt/README.md

 - Manaully update the package.json to  `"main": "server.js",` instead of index.js
 - Create a .gitignore file in the root and add `node_modules` to this file
 - If you need to re-add the dependencies, run $ `npm install`
+- Install npm express, more info https://www.npmjs.com/package/express
+- $ `npm install express`
+- Install MongoDB, first create a `c:\data\db` directory on your root, then install the Community Server https://www.mongodb.com/try/download/community, excluding the compass from the installation, and adding the /bin folder to the environment variable PATH.

 ## Usage
+- The application may be viewed through the Heroku website.

-- If this applicatin is cloned from github, complete the installationt, then start up at the bash commandline, by typing
+- However, if cloning locally from github, complete the installation, then start up at the bash commandline, by typing
 - $ `npm start`
 - Here is walkthrough of the application from the localhost, if viewing the API routes through Insomnia,